yogi1308/cv-application/README.md

+If the github pages deployment is not working try using the netlify deployment - https://sunny-fudge-81c254.netlify.app

+Ideally they both should work if not then I failed 😭😭😭😭😭

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.